 Here is the basic spec of the X-Lite:

-- 128×64 LCD Screen (same screen as the one in the Taranis Q X7)
+- 128×64 LCD Screen (same resolution but smaller than the one in the Taranis Q X7)

 - Powered by 2x

 1865018500 Li-ion batteries

 - Mini USB connection for simulators